Texas windstorm insurance: Costs & requirements (2024)

 We don't sell your information to third parties.

-Texas windstorm insurance is a separate policy that’s purchased by Texas homeowners who live in high-risk coastal areas where wind and hail coverage is excluded from their standard home insurance policy.
+Texas windstorm insurance is a separate policy you might need if you live in a high-risk coastal area of Texas where wind and hail coverage is excluded from your standard home insurance policy.
 This type of coverage is available through both private insurers and the Texas Wind Insurance Association (TWIA).

 Let’s take a look at an example.